toralf/tor-relays/README.md

 ### Metrics

-If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`)
-then it is allowed in the firewall to scrape Tor metrics.
+If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then it is allowed in the firewall to scrape Tor metrics.
-An Nginx is deployed to encrypt the metrics data on transit (acting as a reverse proxy).
+An Nginx is deployed to encrypt the metrics data on transit.
-The firewall allows only the Prometheus server to scrape metrics.
+A firewall rule allows only the Prometheus server ip address to scrape metrics.
 No HTTP Basic Auth is therefore needed.

 A _Prometheus node exporter_ is installed by defining `prometheus_node_exporter: true`.